Teh-Lemon/Blog-Content/blog/2018/2018-11-04-FAG-Ao-Kotobukiya.md

 ## The Photos

 {{< img-tl "Figures/FAG-Ao-Kotobukiya-2017/DSC01277.jpg" >}}
 The combination of the pose, flailing bag and fluttering skirt gives off a very energetic, youthful feeling.
 There's nice attention to detail shown here by the sculptor from the creases in the clothes to the shine on her polished leather shoes and I love how they captured her messy hair.
+Gourai is leaning back a bit, I'll try and bend her forward later.

 {{< img-tl "Figures/FAG-Ao-Kotobukiya-2017/DSC01243.jpg" >}}
 "Ao..."